29 Secrets Your Houseplants Would Tell You If They Could

 Don’t use wax or leaf shine products, they can clog the pores and make houseplants look fake.
 Wipe down each leaf with a soft cloth dipped in half-and-half mixture of warm water and milk.
 You’ll get enough shine, but there won’t be enough residue left behind to clog the leaf pores.
 Or if you prefer, you can use the trick that professional florists use to keep leaves shiny and clean.
 Just rub a tiny amount of mayonnaise on the leaves with a paper towel and they will stay bright and shiny for weeks and even months at a time.
 These are more secrets florists won’t tell you.

 Start buds early in a dark bag

 Want that Christmas poinsettia to look gorgeous by the time the holidays arrive?
 Speed up mother nature by placing the poinsettia in a large, dark garbage bag for several weeks to wake up the plant’s buds.
-Find out how to take care of poisonous plants.

 Tired of ugly dirt?

 Use small ground covers, such as creeping fig or Swedish Ivy, at the base of large houseplants to dress up the bare soil.
 Chose a plant with the same cultural requirements as the houseplant and pot them at the same time.